mstable/mStable-contracts/contracts/emissions/README.md

 # Emissions Controller

-The Emissions Controller is an on-chain governance platform that allows MTA token holders, or their delegated account, to decide where MTA rewards are directed each week.This is similar to [Curve’s GaugeController](https://dao.curve.fi/gaugeweight).
+The Emissions Controller is an on-chain governance platform that allows MTA token holders, or their delegated account, to decide where MTA rewards are directed each week.
+This is similar to [Curve’s GaugeController](https://dao.curve.fi/gaugeweight).

 ## Design